Redruth R.F.C.: Ground

 The Recreation Ground is situated on Cardrew Lane in Redruth, around five minutes walk from the town centre and Redruth railway station.
 The ground consists of a main pitch with a wooden grandstand alongside the clubhouse on the west side, and terraced grass banking on the other three sides.
 The ground also has several bars adjoining the grandstand, and there is also a secondary pitch for 2nd XV and junior fixtures.
 There is parking for around 100 cars but this is often limited on match-days and it is recommended that supporters park nearby in town.

 The capacity of the Recreation Ground has varied over the decades.
 Up until the 1980s it was considered the third largest rugby ground in England (behind Twickenham and Leicester Tigers home of Welford Road) with an official capacity of 21,172, which included a number of temporary stands.
 This capacity was actually exceeded in 1969 when the ground hosted the final of the County Championship between Cornwall and Lancashire, when 25,000 are believed to have watched the game.

-The removal of the temporary stands, coupled with a more zealous approach to safety, saw the ground's capacity reduce to 12,000 in the 1990s to the current capacity (2018) of around 3,500.
-This modern figure includes 580 seated in the grandstand, the rest standing with approximately 1,500 on the east bank, 800 on the north bank, 400 on the south bank and a further 200 or so in front of the grandstand / next to the clubhouse.
+The removal of the temporary stands and increased safety standards saw the ground's capacity reduce to 12,000 in the 1990s to around 3,500 as of 2018.
+This figure includes 580 seated in the grandstand, with standing room of approximately 1,500 on the east bank, 800 on the north bank, 400 on the south bank and a further 200 or so in front of the grandstand.
 In 2018 the local police gave an estimate of 3,000 but since Redruth were reported to have achieved an attendance of 4,000 for a National 2 promotion playoff game as recently as 2005, this is a little conservative.